The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 Offering a Muiraquitã meant:

-• recognize an alliance;
+• recognizing an alliance;

-• grant protection;
+• granting protection;

-• establish a political and territorial link.
+• establishing a political and territorial link.

-An object that one would never give to oneself
+An object one never offers to oneself

-In the traditions associated with Muiraquitã, one rule is fundamental: one never offers a Muiraquitã to oneself.
+In the traditions associated with the Muiraquitã, one rule is fundamental: one never offers a Muiraquitã to oneself.

-To receive a Muiraquitã is to receive:
+Receiving a Muiraquitã is receiving:

 • protection;